Sydney Walking Tour Map and Route

 Once you have had your fill, take the glass lift/elevator you passed on your way to the platform down to the Circular Quay promenade.

-From the glass lift, walk along the Circular Quay promenade toward the Opera House.
+From the glass lift, walk along the Circular Quay promenade toward the Sydney Opera House.

 Circular Quay is where it all began.

 In 1788, Governor Philip arrived with 11 ships to establish a British convict colony at was then mud flats.